-- Complications from the disease.
-Complications bring risks of their own and can have a negative effect on your application, while being free from complications will be more favorably looked upon.
+- Complications: these bring risks of their own and can have a negative effect on your application, while being free from complications will be more favorably looked upon.

-- How long you’ve had it.
-In general, the longer you have kidney disease, the more of a toll it takes on your overall health.
+- Length of time: in general, the longer you have kidney disease, the more of a toll it takes on your overall health.

-- How well you’ve managed your condition.
-This is huge.
-Insurance underwriters are not only interested in how well it is even possible to manage your specific condition, but how much effort you are willing to make keep it under control.
+- Condition Management: a huge part of what underwriters are interested in is how well-managed your specific condition is and how much effort you are willing to make to keep it under control.

 Other Considerations in Addition to Kidney Disease

-Naturally, all of the information applying to regular applications will be factored in, as well as those which are specific to kidney disease.
+Naturally, all of the information that applies to regular applications will be factored in, as well as those which are specific to kidney disease.

-- Overall health – The absence of any serious health issues aside from your kidney disease will count for a lot.
-Insurance companies are also impressed by fitness, diet and other positive lifestyle factors.
+- Overall health: the absence of any serious health issues, aside from your kidney disease, will count for a lot.
+Insurance companies are also impressed by regular exercise, diet, and other positive lifestyle factors.